Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 El Poblenou & Barceloneta

-El Poblenou lies on the other side of the Parc de la Citudella and borders the Mediterranean sea in the south.
+El Poblenou lies on the other side of the Parc de la Ciutadella and borders the Mediterranean Sea in the south.
 While it's been the industrial part of Barcelona in the past, it now houses some very hip bars and restaurants and some fairly new residential and leisure spaces.
 You won't find many tourists in the area.
-Rental prices also seem lower than in the city center while it's still super close to it and the beach proximity make it especially attractive to live around here.
+Rental prices also seem lower than in the city center while it's still super close to it and the beach proximity makes it especially attractive to live around here.

 beach bar barcelona